MkDay/Post-Collection/JavaScript-preventDefault()-Does-it-work-as-its-name-suggests?-Post.md

 ### Where does we cannot use *Event.preventDefault()* and some alternatives for it.

-Congrats! we stopped things provided by default.
+At this point, we already know how to stop things provided by default.

 It's cool, right?